TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/buck/XL4016/readme.md

 The **XL4016** from *XLSEMI* is a popular step-down converter capable of outputting significant currents of up to *8A*.

-The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for € 6-10:
+The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for â‚¬ 6-10:

 <img src="images/XL4016_cv_w.png" width="70%" height="70%" />